MicrosoftDocs/azure-devops-docs/docs/service-hooks/consumers.md

     * Required: **No**

 ### Send a message to a Service Bus Queue

 This action sends a JSON string representation of the event to the specified Azure Service Bus queue.
-[Learn more](https://go.microsoft.com/fwlink/?LinkID=392636).
+To learn more, see [Service Bus queues, topics, and subscriptions](/azure/service-bus-messaging/service-bus-queues-topics-subscriptions).

 * Consumer ID: **azureServiceBus**
 * Action ID: **serviceBusQueueSend**